shidel/DustyTP7/bin/README.md

 **_MESSAGE.COM_** Template to display a message.

 **_NULLDISK.EXE_** Utility to wipe boot sector of a floppy.

+**_PGM72.EXE_** Multiple menu, text mode program launcher with mouse support for DOS.
+This version of PGM was built for use in pre-Windows environments in early 1992.
+My PGM series was in active use up to about 1997.
+Please note, that PGM can do many things more than launch programs.
+PGM must always be started from it's batch file launcher.
+It is automatically created by the **_INSTALL.EXE_** program.
+Basically, It works like this. _PGM.BAT_ launches _PGM72.EXE_. _PGM72.EXE_ creates a batch file called RN.BAT based on the program you want to run and any additional commands assigned to that menu entry. _PGM72.EXE_ quits returning to the _PGM.BAT_ file. _PGM.BAT_ runs _RN.BAT_.
+Created by _PGM72.EXE_ _RN.BAT_ performs all the tasks and then runs _PGM.BAT_ again.

 **_PORTS.EXE_** Simple program to display COM and Printer port assignments.